jacobrdavis/LittleBuoyBigWave/README.md

 # LittleBuoyBigWaves
-Python package for working with data from little wave buoys that have been in some big waves.
+Data exploration and analysis tools intended for use with small, drifting wave buoys.

 ```
 .